 We are all experiencing a great deal of stress, grief, worry, and holding a ton of uncertainty right now.
 It is more difficult than ever to get a hold on what we are feeling, put it in perspective and set realistic expectations for ourselves and other people.
 I hope this essay might offer some support, relief, and guidance on best practices to communicate in a caring and connecting way and reduce taking these undigested emotions out on loved ones.
 Notice, i said "reduce" because the fact is, we are not perfect and will most assuredly slip and do the exact thing we are trying to work on.
-Remember... attention and effort, not perfection.
+It's important to keep in mind that attention and effort are far more important than perfection.

 Before we talk about the “How To” of communication, we need to talk about what not to do.
 The Gottman Institute refers to the pesky, reactive and unhelpful behaviors that we unconsciously use to protect ourselves in moments when we are triggered as “The Four Horseman” as in The Four Horseman of the Apocalypse (eep!).
 I think we can all agree that something with such a scary title is the LAST thing you need while we are all collectively trying to hold on to all the hope we can.

-Regardless, in this relationship or the next, take responsibility for your feelings and what you want.
+For those committed to a loving and connected relationship, it's really important to take responsibility for your feelings and what you need.
 Avoid the following pitfalls in communicating and embrace some of the antidotes that get you more of the understanding, connectedness, and appreciation that you want and need in this relationship.
 As the saying goes, If you want change, you need to be the change.
 The only thing you have control over is you.

 Here’s a video produced by the Gottman Institute that gives you some examples of what these negative responses look like.